supabase/wrappers/docs/catalog/cognito.md

 The Cognito wrapper allows you to read data from your Cognito Userpool within your Postgres database.

-!!! warning

-    Restoring a logical backup of a database with a materialized view using a foreign table can fail.
-For this reason, either do not use foreign tables in materialized views or use them in databases with physical backups enabled.

 ## Preparation

 Before you can query AWS Cognito, you need to enable the Wrappers extension and store your credentials in Postgres.